ivanearisty/obsidian/Classes + Uni/DAA/Assingments/Assignment 6 DAA — Answers.md

 S is going to be designated as the starting vertex in question 5.

-Since S is connected to all vertices in S
+Since S is connected to all vertices in S it must go to one vertex in V and proceed traversing remaining vertices without revisiting, aka every path must begin at S..

+We can verify since if our reduction has a hamiltonian path, then S will have a simple path that visits all vertices once.

+If G does not have a simple path then our new graph doesnt have one either.